-efore you offer or accept any gift or hospitality you hould ensure that you have read and understood the nti-corruption policy.
+Before you offer or accept any gift or hospitality you should ensure that you have read and understood the gifts & hospitality policy.

 There are some gifts or hospitality that will never be acceptable.
-Some examples of these include:
+Some examples of these include: • Gifts or hospitality offered or received when in a tende or negotiation process with a third party. • Cash or gift certificates.

-- Gifts or hospitality offered or received when in a tende or negotiation process with a third party. - Cash or gift certificates. - Any gift or hospitality that creates an obligation or compromise, or could have the appearance of affecting your judgment.
+Any gift or hospitality that creates an obligation or compromise, or could have the appearance of affecting your judgment.

-If you do not feel comfortable accepting a gift of an value, please consult your Compliance team.
+If you do not feel comfortable accepting a gift of any value, please consult your Compliance team (compliance@telenetgroup.be).